Alekwa/alekwa/README.md

 - 🌱 I’m currently learning Python
 - 😄 Pronouns: N/A
-- ⚡ Fun fact: it is hard out here
+- ⚡ Fun fact: it's not an easy ride
--->